How Google Photos joined the billion-user club

 Four years after Google Photos launched, Sabharwal is proud that its original vision doesn’t just remain popular with consumers; it’s proven a durable way to get everyone on the team marching in the same direction.
 “If you walk through the Google Photos building and you say, ‘Hey, what do we do?,’ every single person will say to you, ‘We are a home for all your photos, organized and brought to life so you can save and share what matters,'” he says, repeating the mantra he recited during the 2015 I/O keynote.
 That clarity of mission, he adds, “helps us make decisions.
 It helps us break ties.”

 Its effectiveness in the case of Google Photos also provided a boost to Sabharwal’s career.
-After five years at the Googleplex in Mountain View, he returned to Sydney, where he now manages a sweeping portfolio including Chrome, Chrome OS, and communications offerings such as Google Fi and Duo.
+After five years at the Googleplex in Mountain View, he returned to Sydney, where he now manages Chrome and Chrome OS; he also spent 18 months supervising communications offerings such as Google Fi and Duo.
 Though Photos remains in his purview, he has handed off day-to-day oversight to general manager Shimrit Ben-Yair, a 10-year Google veteran whose past includes work on YouTube and other services.

 Ben-Yair, Lieb, and others responsible for Google Photos still have a long to-do list.
 “When we first started working on this, I and some others started to write down the spec for Google Photos,” says Lieb.
-“It turned out to be like a five-page document, all the stuff that we wanted to build.
+“It turned out to be like a fifty-page document, all the stuff that we wanted to build.
 And here we are, four years after launch, and we’re still finishing up some of this stuff that was on that first list.
 And along the way, we’ve doubled or tripled that list of [desired] features.”

 The Google Photos team’s most immediate news, however, isn’t about an upgrade to Google Photos.
 At an event called “Google for Nigeria,” the company is announcing Gallery Go, a streamlined sibling designed for Android Go, the version of Android meant for consumers in developing markets.

-Like Android Go itself, Gallery Go is engineered to run smoothly on low-cost phones which may have less-than-copious access to high-speed data.
+Like Android Go itself, Gallery Go is engineered to run smoothly on low-cost phones that may have less-than-copious access to high-speed data.
 It leaves out the advanced Assistant features in favor of focusing on zippy photo viewing, essential editing tools, and auto-enhancements.
 “You have to be really thoughtful about memory and how you manage network usage and all these things,” says Ikemoto.
 “From the engineering side, that’s super interesting.”

 The ultimate goal of the new app is, of course, still more growth.
 “We’ve crossed this really critical milestone of a billion monthly users, and Gallery Go is how we think about the next billion,” says Sabharwal, who calls the desire to preserve and share photos universal.
 Even if it now requires two apps to express it, Google Photos’ founding vision is nowhere near maxed out.